metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 -  Only scalar (double) type values are allowed as inputs and outputs.
--  There can be more than one function declared in the script, but the wrapper will only use the function with the same name as the script filename.
-These names are case-sensitive and must match exactly.
+-  There can be more than one function declared in the script, but the wrapper will only use as an entry point the function with the same name as the script filename.
+This name is case-sensitive and must match exactly.

 Below is a *Function File* example of a MATLAB Wrapper script: